A new approach to deformation of C*-algebras via coactions: K-theoretic results

 Restricting the cocycles $\tilde\om_\theta$ to $H=\Z^2\rtimes\SL(2,\Z)$ provides a similar example for the discrete group $H$. \end{example}

-In \cite{ENOO} the authors introduced some stronger $K$-theoretic properties for $C_0(X)$-algebras $\A$ (which in our notion just means upper semicontinuous bundles of $C^*$-algebras $(\A, X, q_x:\A\to A_x)$ over $X$), which are potentially useful to do $K$-theoretic computations of the section algebra $\A$ (e.g., see \cite{ENOO}*{Section 4}, where a $K$-theoretic analogue of the Leray-Serre spectral sequence for such bundles).
+In \cite{ENOO} the authors introduced some stronger $K$-theoretic properties for $C_0(X)$-algebras $\A$ (which in our notion just means upper semicontinuous bundles of \cstar{}algebras $(\A, X, q_x:\A\to A_x)$ over $X$), which are potentially useful to do $K$-theoretic computations of the section algebra $\A$ (e.g., see \cite{ENOO}*{Section 4}, where the authors study a $K$-theoretic analogue of the Leray-Serre spectral sequence for such bundles).
 The relevant notions for us are the notions of $K$- and $KK$-fibrations, as defined in \cite{ENOO}*{Definition 1.3} (where we use $K$-theory in item (i) of that definition).
-The definitions of $K$- and $KK$-fibrations can be extended in a straightforward way to our more general notion of bundles of $C^*$-algebras.
 We leave it to the interested reader to check out \cite{ENOO}*{Definition 1.3} and to reformulate it to the more general notion of bundles used here.
-Note that the advantage of allowing more general notions lies in the fact that we do not need to assume exactness of our crossed-product functors $\rtimes_\mu$ in our statements, which guarantees the relevant crossed-product bundles to be semicontinuous by Proposition \ref{prop-crossed-product-bundle}.
+Note that the advantage of allowing more general notions lies in the fact that we do not need to assume exactness of our crossed-product functors $\rtimes_\mu$ in our statements, which guarantees the relevant crossed-product bundles to be semicontinuous by Proposition~\ref{prop-crossed-product-bundle}.